 In addition, the distraction of someone walking in can cause the welder to move or look away from his work.
 When this happens they can damage the piece they are working on, or worse, expose themselves to a potentially serious injury.

-If the area where welding takes place is more out in the open, you can use floor marking tape (similar to this) to alert people to the risk.
+If the area where welding takes place is more out in the open, you can use floor marking tape to alert people to the risk.
 Placing orange floor marking tape, for example, can be an easy way to identify this risk.
 Of course, you can use any color or pattern on the tape that you would like.
 The key thing is to ensure that everyone in the facility is aware of what it means.